-Before removing the impeller, turn the cross arm on the automatic grease cup (71) clockwise until it rest against the cover (see Figure E-4).
-This will prevent the grease from escaping when the impeller is removed.
+Before removing the impeller, screw the cross arm on the automatic lubricating grease cup (7) clockwise until it rests against the cover (see Figure 4) to prevent the grease in the cup from escaping.
+Remove the grease cup and piping (7, 8 and 9).

 Immobilize the impeller by wedging a block wood between the vanes.
-If removed, install the shaft key (18).
-Install a lathe dog on the drive end of the shaft (13) with the "V" notch positioned over the shaft keyway.
+If removed, install the shaft key (16).
+Install a lathe dog on the drive end of the shaft (17) with the "V" notch positioned over the shaft keyway.

 With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
-The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure E-2.
+The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
 Use caution not to damage the shaft or keyway.
 When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.

-Figure E-2.
+Figure 2.
 Loosening Impeller